Australian Air League: Associate Membership

 Associate membership provides a way for adults to join as non-uniformed, but financial, members of the League.
 Associate members are eligible to serve on the Squadron 'Branch Committee' from where they can directly assist the squadron by helping to keep track of the Squadrons finances and co-ordinating fund-raising activities.

 Associate members are also eligible to participate in most functions and activities that are open to uniformed members.

 League Membership

 Alternatively an adult may wish to join the League as an Officer.
-Such people are inducted into the League's Officer Training Programme, where they are given the rank of Warrant Officer and taken through a series of courses covering the day-to-day operations of a squadron, the expectations they will face, and correct procedure for handling different situations.
+Such people are inducted into the League's Five stage Officer Development Program, where they are promoted to the rank of Warrant Officer and enrolled in the first two stages which take the new Officer through a series of courses covering the day-to-day operations of a squadron, the expectations they will face, and correct procedure for handling different situations.

-Upon completing the course the new member is awarded the rank of Second Officer, given an appointment and is attached to a unit, usually the squadron in their local area.
+Upon completing the first two stages the new member is promoted to the rank of Second Officer and is attached to a unit, usually the squadron in their local area, to undertake further training.